Strike grips Myanmar, anti-coup protesters defy junta's lethal warning

 Myanmar’s Assistance Association for Political Prisoners said 640 people have been arrested, charged or sentenced since the coup - including former members of government and opponents of the army takeover.

-Reporting by Reuters staff; Writing by Matthew Tostevin; Editing by Stephen Coates & Simon Cameron-Moore
+Reporting by Reuters staff; Writing by Matthew Tostevin, Robert Birsel; Editing by Stephen Coates & Simon Cameron-Moore

 Our Standards: The Thomson Reuters Trust Principles.